Victoria (state): Colonial Victoria

 On 1 July 1851, writs were issued for the election of the first Victorian Legislative Council, and the absolute independence of Victoria from New South Wales was established proclaiming a new Colony of Victoria.
 Days later, still in 1851 gold was discovered near Ballarat, and subsequently at Bendigo.
 Later discoveries occurred at many sites across Victoria.
 This triggered one of the largest gold rushes the world has ever seen.
 The colony grew rapidly in both population and economic power.
 In 10 years, the population of Victoria increased sevenfold from 76,000 to 540,000.
 All sorts of gold records were produced, including the "richest shallow alluvial goldfield in the world" and the largest gold nugget.
 In the decade 1851–1860 Victoria produced 20 million ounces of gold, one-third of the world's output.

+In 1855 the Geological Survey collected and determined the major ion chemistry for groundwater in Victoria.
 Immigrants arrived from all over the world to search for gold, especially from Ireland and China.
 By 1857, 26,000 Chinese miners worked in Victoria, and their legacy is particularly strong in Bendigo and its environs.

 In 1854 at Ballarat, an armed rebellion against the government of Victoria was made by miners protesting against mining taxes (the "Eureka Stockade").
 This was crushed by British troops, but the confrontation persuaded the colonial authorities to reform the administration of mining concessions (reducing the hated mining licence fees) and extend the electoral franchise.
 The following year, the Imperial Parliament granted Victoria responsible government with the passage of the Colony of Victoria Act 1855.
 Some of the leaders of the Eureka rebellion went on to become members of the Victorian Parliament.

 In 1857, reflecting the growing presence of Irish Catholic immigrants, John O'Shanassy became the colony's second Premier with the former Young Irelander, Charles Gavan Duffy as his deputy.
 Melbourne's Protestant establishment was ill-prepared "to countenance so startling a novelty".
 In 1858–59, Melbourne Punch cartoons linked Duffy and O'Shanassy to the terrors of the French Revolution.

 In 1862 Duffy's Land Act attempted, but failed, through a system of extended pastoral licences, to break the land-holding monopoly of the so-called "squatter" class.
 In 1871, having led, on behalf of small farmers, opposition to Premier Sir James McCulloch's land tax, Duffy, himself, was briefly Premier.